albert-decatur/junk2geo/README.md

 * choose whether to filter by length
   * this applies to both the output matched text and the input GeoNames text

+Note that while junk2geo.sh **and** match_metrics.sh can tell you if a match was a stopword, and the length of the match, junk2geo.sh is **much** slower than match_metrics.sh.
+Because both tools have these two features you can pursue these strategies:

+* pass a short stopwords list to junk2geo.sh, and a huge one to match_metrics.sh
+* restrict lengths to be greather than n characters for junk2geo.sh, but plot **all** the resulting lengths with match_metrics.sh

 **Warning**

 junk2geo is for patient people with very bad input data!